cdent/gabbi-demo/README.md

 objects can have names if you provide them or the server can provide a uuid.
 There is no persistence: data is stored in memory and when the server shuts down stuff is gone.
 The HTML provided at / provides a list of available URLS.
-So does the files `gdemo/urls.map`.
+So does the file `gdemo/urls.map`.

 For the sake of transparency, the app does not use an obscuring magical framework.
 Instead [selector](https://pypi.python.org/pypi/selector)